PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-09 11:27:19
+Last updated: 2024-04-09 11:27:55
-Random Quote: It's just, I know I can be a jerk like him sometimes, and I do not want to be like him.
-Ever. - Max Mayfield
+Random Quote: I will kill your wife, I will kill your son, I will kill your infant daughter. - Gustavo Fring